Opheodrys aestivus: Conservation status

-The rough green snake is widespread and is not of conservation concern, in general.
+The rough green snake is widespread and is not of conservation concern.
 However, urban development, especially the reduction of vegetation near waterways, may reduce their numbers.
 Many are killed on roads, and they may be susceptible to poisoning by pesticides used on their insect prey.
 When dead, they turn blue.
 It is also one of the most exploited pet snakes in North America.
 O. aestivus are collected by the hundreds each year.